CIS Graduate Student Handbook

 - Thesis/Project presentations are not scheduled between July 1 and Aug.
 20 and Dec.
 22 and Jan.
 20.

-- An email notice of title, abstract, faculty supervisor and committee member names should be sent to the CIS office (email@example.com with copied to the faculty supervisor) at least 1 week prior to a project presentation and 2 weeks prior to a thesis presentations.
+- Thesis presentation needs to be publicly announced via UMD Announce (and possibly other targeted lists) a minimum of two weeks in advance of the defense date.
+An email notice of title, abstract, faculty supervisor and committee member names should be sent to the CIS office (email@example.com with copied to the faculty supervisor) with a minimum of three (3) weeks for development and posting of the announcement prior to a thesis presentations.

 Continuous Registration Requirements